moment/moment-rfcs/0000-utc-handling.md

 * Create from local time - given year, month, day, hour, min, sec in local time, construct a moment.
 Note that the given time might be invalid or ambiguous.
-Invalid - jump forward by whole hours to first valid local time.
-  Ambiguous - pick the offset that continues in the future.
+Use the default operations for invalid/ambiguous.
 * Add/Subtract
     * add/subtract smaller units (hour or less) - these should be *UTC correct*
-    * add/subtract bigger units (day or more) - these should be *local correct* The idea is that 1st May 12:34 + 15 days should be 16 May 12:34 (if
+    * add/subtract bigger units (day or more) - these should be *local correct* To put it differently, they should behave like a Set operation.
+      The idea is that 1st May 12:34 + 15 days should be 16 May 12:34 (if
       possible), no matter what DST happened from 1st to 15th of May.
-If the time is invalid, jump forward (by whole hour) to valid; if ambiguous pick future.
-(For subtract jump backwards and pick past).
+Use default operations for invalid/ambiguous (same as set, create).
 * Set one or several units - set is very similar to create (but instead of specifying all units, only the different ones are specified).
-    * set smaller units (minute or less) - these should be *UTC correct*.
-That is, the set acts as an add/subtract depending on the current value.
-So if the minute is now 15, a set to 45 means add 30 minutes (check add/subtract above).
-    * set bigger units (hour or more) - these should be *local correct*.
-So, again it acts as add/subtract depending on current value, and tries to be local correct.
+Use default operations for invaid/ambiguous moments, resulting from a set.
 * StartOf/EndOf
-    * statof 'day' - in case the start of day is invalid - jump to first valid local time of today (not whole hours), in case its ambiguous - pick the future one
+    * statof UNIT - in case the start of UNIT is invalid - jump to first valid local time of the UNIT (that might not be the gap), in case its ambiguous
-    * endof 'day' - same idea as start of but in reverse :)
+      - pick the past one (that is the default).
+    * endof UNIT - this should just use startof UNIT - 1ms (UTC correct -1ms).
 * change timezone while keeping the local time - same idea applies as creating local time from components